-The biggest difference between HRAs and HSAs is that the business owns the HRA while the employee owns the HSA.
+The biggest difference between HRAs and HSAs is that the employer owns the HRA while the employee owns the HSA.
 This means employees can contribute to and keep their HSA when they change jobs, but they'll surrender their HRA when they leave the company.

-The answer as to which is better for your business depends entirely on what you're trying to accomplish, either as an employer or an employee.
+The answer as to which is better for your organization depends entirely on what you're trying to accomplish, either as an employer or an employee.
 The benefits are similar, but each has its own strengths and weaknesses you should consider before making your choice.

 HRAs vs. HSAs: what's the difference?

 The differences between HRAs and HSAs are by design.
-The modern HRA was created to allow employers to reimburse employees' health insurance and medical expenses as a stand-alone benefit.
+The HRA was created to allow employers to reimburse employees' health insurance and medical expenses as a stand-alone benefit.
 With an HRA, employers offer employees a monthly allowance of tax-free money.

 Additionally, employees must be covered by a qualified high-deductible health insurance plan (HDHP) in order to open and contribute to an HSA.
-This coverage is either obtained through the business (making the HDHP the main health benefit) or from a source unrelated to the business (and the employee can't use the HSA to pay for those premiums).
+This coverage is either obtained through the employer (making the HDHP the main health benefit) or from a source unrelated to the employer (and the employee can't use the HSA to pay for those premiums).

 Do I need to choose between an HRA and an HSA?

-Businesses don't need to choose between an HRA and an HSA.
+Organizations don't need to choose between an HRA and an HSA.
 They can offer both.

 When employees have access to both an HRA and an HSA contribution from their employer, they can purchase an HDHP and use money from their HRA to reimburse the premiums.
 They can also use money from their HSA to fund expenses their HDHP doesn't cover.

-- Employees aren’t taxed on these contributions; rather, employer HRA contributions are excluded from wages, while employees deduct HSA contributions on their personal tax returns.
+- Tax-free contributions.
+Employer contributions to both HRAs and HSAs are tax-deductible.
+Employees aren’t taxed on these contributions; rather, employer HRA contributions are excluded from wages, while employees deduct HSA contributions on their personal tax returns.

 The differences between HRAs and HSAs relate to control, flexibility, and simplicity.